jballhalla/jballhalla.github.io/_posts/2025-01-11-From East to West, the Stars.md

 </div>
 Its enthusiasm for youth complements the old motto, *E liberalitate E. Williams, armigeri*.

 Seven to ten years later, while studying near Palo Alto, CA at "the Cornell of the West," I took a weekend trip down to Carmel-by-the-Sea.
-Bringing along a girlfriend from NYC, I really wanted to see [Eyvind Earle's](https://en.wikipedia.org/wiki/Eyvind_Earle) paintings displayed at [gallery21](https://gallery21.com/).
+Bringing along a girlfriend from NYC, I really wanted to see [Eyvind Earle's](https://en.wikipedia.org/wiki/Eyvind_Earle) paintings at [gallery21](https://gallery21.com/).
 Eyvind (pronounced eye-vind) Earle led a full career but is best known for illustrating the expressionistic backgrounds in Disney's *Sleeping Beauty* (1959).
 Earle was the central coast's best appreciator (apart from Robinson Jeffers[^1]), and a fellow NY transplant who repeatedly painted views of the Santa Lucia range rolling down to meet the Pacific.
-The gallery owner – friendly, smart, and kooky, my favorite type of person – told me that Earle worked like a mystic, hanging all his WIPs around the studio and working on them simultaneously, one touch at a time.
-A profound poem was displayed in the gallery's front window:
+The gallery owner – friendly, smart, and kooky, i.e., my type of person – told me that Earle worked like a mystic, hanging all his WIPs around the studio and working on them simultaneously, one touch at a time.
+ADHD, I first thought, but cohesiveness I now recognize.
+A poem was displayed in the gallery's front window:
 <ul>

 Starting from nothing <br>
 to where we are,<br>
-is farther than the farthest star<br><br>
+is farther than the farthest star.<br><br>
 And farther than the farthest star,<br>
 is where we are going from where we are.<br><br>
 – Eyvind Earle, 1979